 Source: POLARIS Historical Background The John Connelly and Nancy Blythe Abernethy House is historically relevant as one of the oldest extant farmhouses in Paw Creek Township of western Mecklenburg County.
 Built ca. 1867, the two-story frame I-house represents the typical house form of rural nineteenth century Piedmont.
 The Abernethy family were prominent members of the Paw Creek and Long Creek Township communities, with John and several of his sons serving in various leadership positions.
 The John Connelly and Nancy Blythe Abernethy House also served as the Lovelady post office starting in the 1890s preceding the implementation of Rural Free Delivery service, indicating the home's importance to the surrounding community.
-John Connelly Abernethy John Connelly Abernethy was born September 15, 1821, near Connelly Springs in Lovelady Township, Burke County, to John "Big John" Abernethy (1774-1826) and his second wife Susannah Connelly Abernethy (1785-1864) of Lincoln County.
+John Connelly Abernethy John Connelly Abernethy1 was born September 15, 1821, near Connelly Springs in Lovelady Township, Burke County, to John "Big John" Abernethy (1774-1826) and his second wife Susannah Connelly Abernethy (1785-1864) of Lincoln County.
 The Abernethy family, like many of their contemporaries, were farmers of Scots Irish descent.
-In the eighteenth century, his uncle James Abernethy operated a ferry on the west bank of the Catawba River at what later became known as Rozzelles Ferry.1 "Big John" Abernethy died in 1826, leaving Susannah and their four children under the age of ten2-Jane Caroline (1818), John Connelly, Sarah Ann (1823), and Joseph Harvey (1825).
+In the eighteenth century, his uncle James Abernethy operated a ferry on the west bank of the Catawba River at what later became known as Rozzelles Ferry.2 "Big John" Abernethy died in 1826, leaving Susannah and their four children under the age of ten3-Jane Caroline (1818), John Connelly, Sarah Ann (1823), and Joseph Harvey (1825).
 Miles B. Abernethy, the eldest of the seven children of John and his first wife Caroline Nance Abernethy, became guardian of John and his siblings.
 He and John would remain close throughout their lives.
 When John applied for a marriage license to wed Sarah Hutson in May 1843, Miles was a bondsman.
-Unfortunately, the marriage was short-lived as Sarah died, perhaps in childbirth, in March 1844.3 John remarried in the late 1840s to Nancy Johnson Blythe of Mecklenburg County.
-Nancy was the daughter of Samuel Blythe and Isabella Nantz Blythe.
-Nancy's great-grandfather Samuel Blythe came to the American colonies in 1740 and acquired land on the Catawba River in Mecklenburg County in 1772, and the Blythe family farmed land along Beatties Ford Road for generations.
-In the 1850 U. S. Census the newlyweds were recorded on September 9 in Gaston County near John's sister Jane Abernethy Fite.
-By December, the Abernethys had moved back to Mecklenburg County where their first child, Susan Isabella 8 &lt;sup>1 "Big John" Abernethy and Robert Abernethy, Jr., whose son James operated the Catawba River ferry, were the sons of Robert Abernethy, Sr. James's daughter Polly Abernethy married Richard Rozzelle, who later operated the ferry site which now bears his name.
-Jeffrey T. Kiser-Paradis, email correspondence with Susan V. Mayer, May 3, 2023. &lt;sup>2 William Abernethy was born in 1824 but died the following year.
+Unfortunately, the marriage was short-lived as Sarah died, perhaps in childbirth, in March 1844.4 John remarried on February 7, 1850, to Nancy Johnson Blythe of Mecklenburg County.
+Nancy was a daughter of Samuel Blythe and Isabella Nantz Blythe.
+Nancy's greatgrandfather Samuel Blythe acquired land near the Catawba River in Mecklenburg County in 1772, and the Blythe family farmed land along Beatties Ford Road for generations.
+In the 1850 U. S. Census the newlyweds were recorded on September 9 in Gaston County near 8 1 The family surname Abernethy has been used interchangeably with the alternate spelling Abernathy.
+The former is present on gravestones and other markers and is the preferred usage.
+2 "Big John" Abernethy and Robert Abernethy, Jr., whose son James operated the Catawba River ferry, were the sons of Robert Abernethy, Sr. James's daughter Polly Abernethy married Richard Rozzelle, who later operated the ferry site which now bears his name.
+Jeffrey T. Kiser-Paradis, email correspondence with Susan V. Mayer, May 3, 2023.
+3 William Abernethy was born in 1824 but died the following year.